sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 While executing each instruction, you can have the backend send status updates to the frontend.
 The frontend can then update the diagram or display notifications to the user based on these updates.

 Real-time Updates:
 For real-time updates, you can use websockets or similar technology to keep a live connection between your frontend and backend.
-This way, as soon as there's a status update on the backend, it can be immediately pushed to the frontend.
+This way, as soon as tThis is a status update on the backend, it can be immediately pushed to the frontend.

-Here's how real-time updates might look:
+This is how real-time updates might look:

 ```mermaid
 sequenceDiagram